 - Dr Mark Payne - Academic Clinical Research Fellow/Specialist Registrar in Restorative Dentistry

 - Dr Noha Seoudi - Clinical Lecturer

-- Dr Anwar Tappuni - Reader in Oral Medicine/Honorary Consultant and Academic Lead for Oral Medicine
+- Dr Anwar Tappuni - Reader/Honorary Consultant in Oral Medicine

 - Dr Sonia Vartoukian - Clinical Lecturer